-A review of 11 studies by Whitewell has shown that there is a 87% success rate when using hypnotherapy in the treatment of IBS and many other studies that promote the effectiveness.
+A review of 11 studies by Whitewell has shown there is an 87% success rate when using hypnotherapy in the treatment of IBS, and many other studies promote the effectiveness.

-During hypnotherapy we can use many imagery techniques that has been proven in the effectiveness of alleviating symptoms.
-Another study showed that a man who had been suffering for over 30 years with IBS after 6 sessions had reduced his symptoms by 53% (Glavoski)
+During hypnotherapy, we can use many imagery techniques that have been proven in the effectiveness of alleviating symptoms.
+Another study showed a man who had been suffering for over 30 years with IBS after 6 sessions, had reduced his symptoms by 53% (Glavoski).